elmish/browser/README.md

 - `parseHash` is already provided, just pass your parser as its arg
 - new `parsePath` works with entire url, not just the hash portion

-If you've been using `Result` type for other purposes, it is now available in F# 4.1 Core and is still available from Fable-PowerPack.
+If you've been using `Result` type for other purposes, it is now available in F# 4.1 Core.